henrik-farre/ansible-tower-inventory/README.md

 # ansible-tower-inventory
-Generates inventory that Ansible can understand by making API request to Ansible Tower.
+Generates inventory that Ansible can understand by making API request to Ansible Tower / AWX.

 Usage: